VoiceAmongUs/libsoundio-docker-build/README.md

 - Docker
 - Docker Compose
-- Optional: VSCode

 ## Setup

 Clone this repository using `git clone --recurse-submodules`.

-Use the provided VSCode tasks or invoke the commands manually:

 Run `docker-compose build` to build the image, or download a cached version via `docker-compose pull` from the [Docker Hub](https://hub.docker.com/r/voiceamongus/libsoundio-builder).

 ## Usage

-Use the provided VSCode tasks or invoke the commands manually:

 Run `docker-compose run libsoundio /app/scripts/compile.sh` to compile the library.
 Binaries will be placed inside `build`.